SNMS95/recipe-2021/README.md

-#Guacamole recipe
+# Guacamole recipe
-USed in teaching git
+USed in teaching git v2